Performance Based Research Fund: Quality evaluation

 The major element, the Quality Evaluation, is held periodically.
 The first was held in 2003, the second, a partial round in which not all staff were required to submit portfolios, was held in 2006, the third in 2012 and the latest full round was held in 2018.
-Due to COVID-19, the next round was delayed by a year and is due to be held in 2025.
+Due to COVID-19, the next round was delayed by a year and was due to be held in 2025.
+In March 2024, the Government announced that the 2025 round was cancelled and all work related to it was stopped, pending a review by the University Advisory Group (UAG).
+The UAG is chaired by Peter Gluckman.

-Each Quality Evaluation assesses the quality of research conducted at TEOs, and funding is allocated accordingly.
+Each Quality Evaluation assessed the quality of research conducted at TEOs, and funding is allocated accordingly.
 Quality is determined by an assessment of research degree completion numbers, the amount of external research funding an institution achieves, and an evaluation of the individual research performance of all academic staff teaching on degrees or employed to conduct research.

-Each academic staff member is required (with some exceptions) to submit an Evidence Portfolio which records their research outputs, contribution to research environment, and peer esteem.
-They are then assessed as A, B, C or R category.
-The A indicates international standing, B national, C local and R research inactive or active at a lower level.
+Each academic staff member was required (with some exceptions) to submit an Evidence Portfolio which records their research outputs, contribution to research environment, and peer esteem.
+They were then assessed as A, B, C or R category.
+The A indicated international standing, B national, C local and R research inactive or active at a lower level.

-From 2006 two new categories, C(NE) and R(NE) were introduced, for new and emerging researchers who have not yet had the benefit of a full six year census period.
-Each staff member is assigned a numerical grade (in 2006 5 for an A, 3 for a B, 1 for a C or C (NE), and 0 for R and R (NE)).
-This is used to calculate an overall score.
-Since the numerical scores assigned for the 2003 assessment and that for the 2006 assessment differed, the results of the two assessments are not entirely comparable, despite the 2006 assessment being designed to be a partial round.
+From 2006 two new categories, C(NE) and R(NE) were introduced, for new and emerging researchers who had not yet had the benefit of a full six year census period.
+Each staff member was assigned a numerical grade (in 2006 5 for an A, 3 for a B, 1 for a C or C (NE), and 0 for R and R (NE)).
+This was used to calculate an overall score.
+Since the numerical scores assigned for the 2003 assessment and that for the 2006 assessment differed, the results of the two assessments were not entirely comparable, despite the 2006 assessment being designed to be a partial round.

-In assessing individuals rather than groups, PBRF differs from the otherwise similar Research Assessment Exercise (RAE) in the United Kingdom.
+In assessing individuals rather than groups, PBRF differed from the otherwise similar Research Assessment Exercise (RAE) in the United Kingdom.